 Research Topics

 Dr. Kanakry’s research is in transplantation immunology and graft-versus-host disease, particularly focused on better understanding the immunologic mechanisms by which post-transplantation cyclophosphamide prevents graft-versus-host disease in order to rationally improve transplantation platforms using this approach.
 His work has disproven the previously widely accepted paradigm that post-transplantation cyclophosphamide works by selectively eliminating alloreactive T cells.
-He has shown in humans and mice that regulatory T cells preferentially recover after post-transplantation cyclophosphamide and are necessary in murine models for post-transplantation cyclophosphamide’s activity in preventing graft-versus-host disease.
-More recently, he has shown that post-transplantation cyclophosphamide does not eliminate alloreactive T cells, but instead induces their functional impairment.
-He also has published multiple clinical studies on the use of post-transplantation cyclophosphamide as graft-versus-host disease prophylaxis in human leukocyte antigen-matched and -haploidentical allogeneic hematopoietic cell transplantation.
-His current work centers on developing a comprehensive new model for understanding graft-versus-host disease prevention by post-transplantation cyclophosphamide in mice and translating these new findings to the clinic in early phase clinical studies.
+Instead, his group showed that post-transplantation cyclophosphamide works by inducing alloreactive T-cell functional impairment and subsequent suppression by preferential recovery of regulatory CD4+Foxp3+ T cells.
+His current work centers on developing a comprehensive new model for understanding graft-versus-host disease prevention by post-transplantation cyclophosphamide, including examining the roles of other important immune players, and in translating these new findings to the clinic in early phase clinical studies to optimize post-transplantation cyclophosphamide dosing and integrate other cellular therapies with transplant using post-transplantation cyclophosphamide.

 Biography

 Dr. Kanakry received his undergraduate degree from Harvard College and his MD from Duke University School of Medicine.
 He completed his Internal Medicine residency and Hematology/Medical Oncology fellowships at the Johns Hopkins University School of Medicine, where he also carried out transplantation research under the mentorship of Dr. Leo Luznik.
-Dr. Kanakry joined the NCI at the end of 2014 as an Assistant Clinical Investigator and was awarded a Lasker Clinical Research Scholar tenure-track position within NCI in October, 2018.
+Dr. Kanakry joined the NCI at the end of 2014 as an Assistant Clinical Investigator, was awarded a Lasker Clinical Research Scholar tenure-track position within NCI in October, 2018, and was tenured and promoted to Senior Investigator in December, 2025.

 Selected Publications